 Access to Archives during COVID-19

-Due to concerns about COVID-19, the York County Archives is closed to the public.
-Please remember you may request records through our website.
-Starting June 15th, the Archives will open to the public on an appointment only basis.
-We will begin making appointments on June 11th.
-We encourage all researchers to continue to request through our website as much as possible.
+Due to concerns about COVID-19, the York County Archives is open by appointment only.
+We encourage all researchers to request through our website.
 All requests will be billed at $.50/image, the same as the cost of a copy or image if visiting in person.
 Thank you for your understanding.

 About The Archives

 The York County Archives is a department of the York County Government.

 York County Archives is dedicated to preserving, protecting and making accessible to the public all archival documents created in the York County Government offices.

 The Archives was established in 1987 and moved to its current location in 1995.
 To accommodate the growing number of records, the Archives building was expanded in 2001.
 Our current facility holds 32,000 boxes of records and over 18,000 docket books.
 The Archives and Records Management division stores records for over 40 different county offices during various time periods throughout the past 250 years